PH-F/idserver-sdk/README.md

 ##### `FilteredQuery` and `ResourceOrganizer`

-`FilteredQuery` is a trait used by the `ResourceBlueprint` one that is responsible for manipulating the query string that will be sent in the request.
-It also uses the `ResourceOrganizer` trait, that's basically responsible for adding pagination (by the `paginate($page, $per_page)` method), sorting (by the `sort($field, string $order = 'asc')` method) and filtering features to any resource class.
+`FilteredQuery` is a trait used by the `ResourceBlueprint` which is responsible for manipulating the query string that will be sent in the request.
+It also uses the `ResourceOrganizer` trait, which is responsible for adding pagination (by the `paginate($page, $perPage)` method), sorting (by the `sort($field, string $order = 'asc')` method) and filtering features to any resource class.

-If you want to paginate results for subscriptions, for example:
+If you want to paginate results for subscriptions, the call would look like:

 ```php
 $collection = ids()->subscriptions